Gloria Vitanza Basile

 Gloria Vitanza Basile (June 29, 1929 – September 29, 2004) was an American novelist and songwriter.

-She was born in Westfield, New York, in 1929 to Sicilian immigrant parents.
-She studied at San Jose University and the University of California - Los Angeles.
+She was born in Westfield, New York in 1929 to Sicilian immigrant parents.
+She studied at San Jose University and at UCLA.
 Before she began her writing career, she owned and managed a women's clothing shop.
 She published 13 best-selling novels, mainly romantic thrillers and later science fiction.
 She also wrote the song, "Ballad of One-Eyed Jacks," for the film, One-Eyed Jacks (1961), starring Marlon Brando.

 Her best known novel is The Godson (1976), later renamed House of Lions, about a Mafia family; at the time, this was an unusual topic for women writers.
 In an interview, Basile said her childhood experiences with prejudice against Sicilians inspired her to research her roots, and resulted in The Godson and another novel, Appassionato (1978), set in post-war Sicily.
 She published two novels under the pen name Michaela Morgan.